 During connection setup, the iSCSI Layer at the initiator is responsible for establishing a connection with the target.
 After the connection is established, the iSCSI Layers at the initiator and the target enter the Login Phase using the same rules as outlined in [iSCSI].
-Transition to iSER-assisted mode occurs when the connection transitions into the iSCSI full feature phase following a successful login negotiation between the initiator and the target in which iSER-assisted mode is negotiated and the necessary iWARP resources have been allocated at both the initiator and the target.
+Transition to iSER-assisted mode occurs when the connection transitions into the iSCSI full feature phase following a successful login negotiation between the initiator and the target in which iSER-assisted mode is negotiated and the connection resources necessary to support iWARP have been allocated at both the initiator and the target.